This handbook is a living document. It will be revised based on public health guidance

 Snack and lunch time will continue to be used as times for students to relax, nourish their bodies and participate in prayer rituals associated with food – blessings before and after the meal.
 All food and eating utensils for students must arrive with them in the morning.
 We will not accept food deliveries during the day or lunches dropped off midday.

-Off campus lunch for Grade 6 students will be cancelled.
+Off campus lunch for Middle School students will be put on hold for the start of the school year.
 We will reevaluate this decision throughout the school year.

 We are working with our food providers to safely bring hot lunch into the school a few days a week.
 It will be packaged in individually wrapped servings and handled in a way compliant with health and safety regulations.
-Term 2 of the hot lunch program will begin the week of February 22, 2021 and be offered 4 days per week.
+Hot Lunches will be offered in several “terms” again this year, with the first term beginning after the Chagim in early October.
 Notice of registration for this program as well as other PA initiatives that we are able to offer safely will be sent 2-3 weeks in advance of the start of each of the remaining terms.

 Students should bring their own, clearly labelled, water bottle daily and bring it home at the end of the day for cleaning.
 It is advisable to send two water bottles reducing the need for students to refill water bottles at school.

 SCHOOL CELEBRATIONS, GATHERINGS AND OUTINGS